Category: Apple (Page 1 of 3)

 Free Apps for Identifying Plants

-Powered by AI and plant photography catalogs, free apps can identify plants for you immediately!
+Powered by AI and plant photography catalogs, these free apps can identify plants for you immediately!
 Take a picture of a plant using the app, and you’ll get detailed info on the spot.
 There are many such apps, and here a few reputable ones:

 There are also websites for this as well, like Pl@ntNet and Plant.id!